Ductmate Industries

 Roehrich added, “Our installers in the field really like the Spiralmate® system because it quickly snaps in place, provides a great seal, installs faster than other products, and it provides a straight, clean look when it’s finished.”

-Another advantage of the system is that when a piece of ductwork is cut down in size, the flange can be removed and re-used—unlike with other systems.
+Another advantage of the system is that when a piece of ductwork is cut down in size, the flange can be removed and reused—unlike with other systems.
 This saves even more time and money.

 Read More

-PROseal Spray Duct Sealant Shortens Application Time By 50%
+PROseal Spray Duct Sealant Shortens Application Time by 50%

 Sprayable HVAC duct sealant - PROseal Spray